Investing with BAI Capital

 Our experience and cautious approach in equity capital regularly result in attractive returns on investment for the investor, both local or international.
 Profits are realized in US dollars and can be redeemed as preferred equity partners.

-BAI is here to work with you with your mid and long term investment goals.
+BAI Capital is here to work with you with your mid and long term investment goals.

-We invite you to take a look at our current projects.
+We invite you to take a look at our current funds.

 Frequently Asked Questions